-Still in holiday mode but, unable to stop, we came across a quote via the editor’s blog of Press Gazette lifted from a story in The Independent, that was an extract of a piece in GQ magazine.
+Still in holiday mode but, unable to stop, we came across a quote via the editor’s blog of Press Gazette lifted from a story in The Independent, which was an extract of a piece in GQ magazine.

 On the off-chance that there are readers out there (difficult to believe, I know, but just indulge me) who don’t read any of those publications, let me explain: it’s an interview by Piers Morgan with Alan Rusbridger.

-They were supposed to be discussing the Guardian editor’s new book, but never got round to it.
+They were supposed to be discussing the Guardian editor’s new book but never got round to it.
 It’s actually old stuff, which I hadn’t noticed on first reading, but it was all new to me.
-Nevertheless, it makes interesting reading – not least the passing mention that Mr Rusbridger trousered ₤520,000 for his labours in one year.
+Nevertheless, it makes interesting reading – not least the passing mention that Mr. Rusbridger trousered ₤520,000 for his labours in one year.

 What appears below (with permission, of course) is, as I say, an extract.
-If you want the full version, you’ll need to wait for Mr Morgan’s next book, in April next year.
+If you want the full version, you’ll need to wait for Mr. Morgan’s next book, in April next year.